-There are several types of air conditioning systems currently being used for wine cellar cooling ranging from self-contained ducted units, through-the-wall units (also self-contained) and split systems.
-Each of these devices relies on the refrigeration process to produce cold air.
+There are several types of air conditioning systems currently being used for wine cellar cooling ranging from self-contained ducted units, through-the-wall units (TTW units can be installed without the help of a contractor and are also self-contained) and split systems.
+Each of these wine conditioning units relies on the refrigeration process to produce cold air.
 Each contains a compressor, cooling coil, refrigerant valves, controls and either an air-cooled condenser coil or a water-cooled condenser coil.
 The purpose of the condenser coils is to reject the heat created during the refrigeration process.
 Air-cooled condensers use air as the medium to absorb the heat while water-cooled condensers use water as the medium to absorb the heat.

 Air-cooled wine rooms

 Air-cooled devices usually have a maximum and minimum allowable intake air temperature to the coil.
 Temperatures outside of the maximum and minimum ranges require special options such as low ambient kits (air temperatures below 40°F [5°C]) and high ambient kits for (air temperatures above 95°F [35°C]).
 Units with the ability to duct the condenser air are ideal as they offer the flexibility to intake air from another part of the structure, or outside where it may fall within the max/min temperature range.
 They also offer the ability to duct the warm condenser air away from the unit should it be mounted in an area that cannot accept the added heat.